Health Care Spending

 Products that help with stress related health issues.

 Body organs and tissues take time to heal.
 It is said that when unhealthy practices are removed, healing will resume.
 Sometimes we need supplements to balance an unhealthy lifestyle.
 Too much stress, over-consumption of refined foods, and lack of sleep are habits that signal greater nutritional need.
 One common class of herbs are called adaptogens, are used to balance stress hormone cortisol in times of chronic stress. these sorts of supplements are meant to be taken in the short term, as we deal with and change unhealthy circumstances in our lives.

-No matter which type of supplement we take, rarely should we take them all the time, and our supplement programs needs to be re-evaluated periodically to ensure we are maximizing our value and purchasing what will make the most difference in terms of our health.
+No matter which type of supplement we take, our programs needs to be re-evaluated periodically to ensure that we are maximizing our value and purchasing what will make the most difference in terms of our health.